Moving Essentials Checklist You’ll Actually Need Before Your Move

 Moving Essentials: Bring Necessary Kitchen Items

-- A frying pan, couple of pots, and maybe a cookie sheet
+A frying pan, a couple of pots, and maybe a cookie sheet

 You Can Not Call It a Home If You Don’t Prepare Bedroom Necessities